 The bottom line is that if you must work in an office sitting down all day, to protect your health, you need to do everything within your power to be sure your posture is natural, and your back in particular is supported.

-Looking for solutions to chronic back pain or other aches caused by injury or desk work?
+Looking for solutions to chronic back pain or neck strain rehabilitation in San Marcos?
 Contact Limitless Physical Therapy and Wellness, a San Marcos physical therapy clinic, to learn more or to schedule an appointment.